Published Mon, 13 Feb 2017 08:29:54 -0500 on Seeking Alpha

 The Underlying Index consists of 50 stocks with the highest dividend yield in each sector in the S&P 500 Index.
 The...
 Read more

-ALPS Sector Dividend Dogs ETFs Declare Second Quarter Distributions
+ALPS Sector Dividend Dogs ETFs Declare First Quarter Distributions

 AAM S&P 500 High Dividend Value ETF SPDV: Should You Ditch The High Yield Dog For This ETF

 Rising Interest Rates A Headwind For Dividend Paying Stocks

 Who To Follow: Delving Into Dividends & Income